The Real Estate Investment Structure Taxation Review: Netherlands

 Real estate transfer tax

-- 2 per cent for residential real estate to be used by the buyer as his or her primary residence;
+- 2 per cent for residential real estate to be used by the buyer as their primary residence;

-- 8 per cent for investments in residential real estate;
+- 8 per cent for investments in residential real estate (10.1 per cent as of 2023); and

 Exemptions of real estate transfer tax are available if the transfer is subject to value added tax (VAT) or for subsequent transfers within a certain time frame.